kenoxa/svelte-hyperscript/README.md

 ## Why?

-This is the core for [svelte-jsx](https://www.npmjs.com/package/svelte-jsx) and [svelte-htm](https://www.npmjs.com/package/svelte-htm).
+This is the core for [svelte-jsx] and [svelte-htm].
 These packages allow to simplify svelte testing code especially slot handling.

 ## Installation